Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### CloudWatch Events

 * Event Pattern: Intercept events from AWS services (Sources)
-  * Example sources: EC2 Instance Start, CodeBuild Failure, S3,Trusted Advisor
+  * Example sources: EC2 Instance Start, CodeBuild Failure, S3, Trusted Advisor
   * Can intercept any API call with CloudTrail integration
 * Schedule or Cron (example: create an event every 4 hours)
 * A JSON payload is created from the event and passed to a target...